sensor-dream/APIVOF/guidelines/list-info/x-packs-in-system-fedora-34.md

 <summary>xgamma</summary>

 ```
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : X utility to query and alter the gamma correction of a monitor
+Short desc    : X utility to query and alter the gamma correction of a monitor
 URL          : https://www.x.org
-Лицензия     : MIT
+License      : MIT
-Описание     : xgamma allows X users to query and alter the gamma correction of a
+Descript     : xgamma allows X users to query and alter the gamma correction of a
              : monitor via the X video mode extension (XFree86-VidModeExtension).
 ```